Felicia Fahey, PhD, Founder

 had since been performed in Toronto, New York and at the Edinburgh Fringe Festival.
 It

 won best play at the New York Fringe Festival in 2014.
-She is currently adapting Ann Hood’s novel, THE KNITTING CIRCLE for Katherine Heigl, with Zero Gravity Management producing, among other projects.
+Among other projects, Vivienne is currently adapting Ann Hood’s novel, THE KNITTING CIRCLE for Katherine Heigl, under the production of Zero Gravity Management.

 Vivienne has taught Shakespeare and run theater workshops for high school students as